cecio/eChallengeCoin-2020/README.md

 and you just hacked the eChallengeCoin.
 That's OK too!
 ```

-Let's wait the 2021 version!
+You can follow this guide while waiting the 2021 version!

 ## Tools